CEA-MetroCarac/PySSPFM/doc/README.md

 ```

 <p align="justify" width="100%">
-&#8226 File management: For input, the algorithm requires the directory generated after the second processing step.
+&#8226 File management: For input, the algorithm requires the directory generated after the second processing step (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#vi---second-step-of-data-analysis">VI) - Second step of data analysis</a> of documentation).
 It can be supplemented with the respective folders: <code>properties</code> for material properties, <code>nanoloops</code> containing measurements in the form of nanoloops (generated after the first processing step (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#iv---first-step-of-data-analysis">IV) - First step of data analysis</a> of documentation)), and the text file containing measurement and processing parameters, <code>parameters.txt</code>.<br>
 &#8226 Mode: Choose from <code>'off'</code>, <code>'on'</code>, or <code>'coupled'.</code><br>
 &#8226 Mask parameters<br>
 &#8226 Hysteresis treatment parameters: Utilized for fitting the mean hysteresis.<br>